 18. Relationship Building for Couples: Activities & Exercises

-In this lesson, you will learn the definition of relationship building, and what is entailed in relationship building activities and exercises.
-You will learn details of eight different relationship building activities and exercises designed to strengthen a couple's intimacy and connection.
+In this lesson, you'll learn the definition of relationship building and what is entailed in relationship building activities and exercises.
+You'll learn about eight different relationship building activities and exercises designed to strengthen a couple's intimacy and connection.

 19. Building Relationships with Parents & Families